Openpanel-dev/openpanel/README.md

 # mixan

 Mixan is a simple analytics tool for logging events on web and react-native.
 My goal is to make a minimal mixpanel copy with the most basic features (for now).

+* Easy to use
+* Own your own data
+* GDPR friendly

 ## Whats left?